theodora-sin/World-Food-Explore/README.md

 ## World Food Explorer🌍🍜
 An easy-to-use interactive world food finder:
-Spin the globe 3D on desktop and zoom into the map 2D on mobile; select any city, and a food tab will appear showing recommended authentic food and a restaurant.
+Spin the globe 3D on desktop or zoom into the map 2D on mobile; select any city, and a food tab will appear showing recommended authentic food and a restaurant.

 ## Live demo: